NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/program/counties-career-success)

 **Description:**
- The Counties for Career Success (C4CS) initiative helps counties build local career pathways through cross-sector collaboration.
-Each year, a selected cohort of counties receives technical assistance, access to national experts, and peer learning opportunities to enhance their efforts in connecting residents to higher education and employment.
+The Counties for Career Success initiative helps counties build local career pathways through cross-sector collaboration.
+Each year, a selected cohort of counties receives technical assistance, access to national experts and peer learning opportunities to enhance their efforts in connecting residents to higher education and employment.
 The program emphasizes equitable access and local innovation in workforce development.

 ---